 Causal essentialism.
 According to the theory of causal essentialism, the causal properties of physical properties are essential to them.
 Brian Garrett (2009) exploits this theory to argue that the zombie argument against physicalism depends on broadly Humean assumptions about the laws of nature and property identity which presuppose the falsity of causal essentialism.
 If we reject those assumptions and accept that some physical properties have essentially the capacity to produce consciousness, then ‘we cannot accept the genuine possibility of zombie worlds’ even if such worlds are conceivable (see also Aranyosi 2010).

-More on the utterances of zombies.
+More on zombies’ utterances.
 Consider a zombie world that is an exact physical duplicate of our world and contains zombie twins of all philosophers, including some who appeal to the conceivability argument.
 Katalin Balog (1999) argues that while their utterances would be meaningful, their sentences would not always mean what they do in our mouths.
 She further argues — to oversimplify — that if the conceivability argument were sound in actual philosophers' mouths, then it would be sound in the mouths of zombie philosophers too.
 But since by hypothesis physicalism is true in their world, their argument is not sound.
 Therefore the conceivability argument used by actual philosophers is not sound either.
 If this argument works, it has the piquant feature that ‘the zombies that antiphysicalists think possible in the end undermine the arguments that allege to establish their possibility’ (502.
 Chalmers offers brief replies in his 2003; 2010, pp. 159–60).

 The anti-zombie argument for physicalism.
 Assuming physicalism entails that zombies are impossible, the conceivability argument purports to refute it by showing they are possible.
 As we saw, the simplest version of this argument goes: (1) zombies are conceivable; (2) whatever is conceivable is possible; (3) therefore zombies are possible.
-However, ‘anti-zombies’ (Frankish 2007) — duplicates of ourselves made conscious by the purely physical facts — also seem conceivable.
+However, ‘anti-zombies’ — duplicates of ourselves made conscious by the purely physical facts (Frankish 2007) — also seem conceivable.
 So we have a parallel argument: (1*) anti-zombies are conceivable; (2) whatever is conceivable is possible; (3*) therefore anti-zombies are possible.
 But (3) and (3*) cannot both be true, since if the purely physical facts about anti-zombies make them conscious, then the exactly similar physical facts about zombies make them conscious too, and they are not zombies after all (Frankish 2007; Marton 1998; Sturgeon 2000, pp. 114–116).
 One moral is that we should reject the inference from conceivability to possibility.
 (Brown 2010 argues that if anti-zombies are conceivable, then zombies are inconceivable.)
-The most promising reply for exponents of the conceivability argument seems to be to deny that anti-zombies are conceivable (Chalmers 2010, p.
-180).
+The most promising reply for exponents of the conceivability argument seems to be to deny that anti-zombies are conceivable (Chalmers 2010, 180).

-If zombies are genuinely possible, then not only is physicalism problematic: so are widely held views on other topics.
+If zombies are genuinely possible, then not only is physicalism problematic, so are widely held views on other topics.
 Here are three notable examples.

 The zombie idea inverts the traditional problem of mental causation.
 Descartes accepted the common assumption that not only do physical events have mental effects, but mental events have physical effects.
 The difficulty for his dualism, it was thought, was to understand how a supposedly nonphysical mind can have physical effects.
 But if zombies are possible, it seems natural to suppose that qualia cannot have physical effects.
 If the physical world is causally closed, and if qualia are nonphysical, then it may seem that qualia have no role to play.